yattian/Card-scraper/README.md

 ## Quick Start

-Note: You can skip to step 4 if you just want to generate the images since I have already uploaded the json files.
+**Note:** You can skip to step 4 if you just want to generate the images since I have already uploaded the json files.
+There will be MORE cards than required.
+This is because the image to text reader reads keywords like "Discard" and generates a discard variant for Pixelborn.
+However, some cards do not require that image so it's not needed.
+This is fine, because Pixelborn won't call on those cards anyway.

 1. **Install dependencies:**
    ```bash